codefresh-io/docs.codefresh.io/_docs/deployment/create-application.md

   To monitor the health and sync status, deployments, and resources for the application, see [Applications dashboard]({{site.baseurl}}/docs/deployment/applications-dashboard/).

 ### Application: Definitions
-Application definitions include the name, runtime, and the name of the YAML manifest.
+Application definitions include the name, runtime, and the location of the YAML manifest.
 By default, the YAML manifest has the same name as that of the application.
+You can also define where to save the YAML file within the Git Source you select for the application by adding front slashes to denote subfolders.

 {% include
    image.html